Bogdan1097/knowledge-base/tech/key_entities/signer.md

 # Signers

-Signer is the main concept used for authorization.
-To be able to perform transaction on read private data of particular account from any of the services signature of one of the signers of that account must be provided.
+Authorization without a signer is impossible.
+For the services to perform a transaction for reading the private data of a particular account, a signature of one of the signers of that account must be provided.

 ## Signer Fields

 * **pubKey** &mdash; public key of the ed25519 key pair.
 Used as identifier of the signer.
-* **weight** &mdash; specifies weight of the signer.
+* **weight** &mdash; specifies the weight of a signer.
-* **signerType**  &mdash; bit mask of signer types; Defines set of operations allowed to be authorized by the signer in name of the account.
+* **signerType**  &mdash; bit mask of signer types; Defines a set of operations allowed to be authorized by the signer in the name of account.
 * **identity** &mdash; identity of the signer.
-Two signatures created by two different signers with same identity are handled as one.
+Two signatures created by two different signers with the same identity are considered  as one.
 * **name** &mdash; name of the signer.

 ## Signer types